meomun1/be-mini-social-media/docs/data-infrastructure/07-redis-caching.md

 ## 🔴 Overview

-Redis serves as our primary caching layer, session store, and pub/sub messaging system for real-time features in our mini Facebook backend.
+Redis serves as our primary caching layer, session store, and pub/sub messaging system for real-time features in our mini Facebook backend microservices architecture.
+Each service has its own Redis cache namespace and strategies while sharing the same Redis instance for efficiency.

 ## 🏗️ Redis Architecture